 When I lived in Vietnam, the fact that I could say “I am going to” followed by the name of the street in Vietnamese prevented me from being charged tourist prices for taxis.
 Knowing basic food names also helps if you’d prefer not to be unpleasantly surprised when your meal is served.

 Learning how to speak the language fluently can tell you so much about the culture of the place through to the words they use.
 In Argentina for example, some pastries are called facturas which literally translates to receipt or invoice.
 This goes back to the era when the anarchist baker’s union wanted to emphasize the importance of their work.
 In Panama, you will often find English words that have been “spanishified” due to the extended American presence in the country while building the Panama Canal.
 Examples include fren for friend and priti for pretty.
 Communication doesn’t stop and start with the words you speak, however.
 The way you touch people, personal space and body language significance also vary from land to land.
 Observe and ask the locals, it could be a great conversation starter.

 I hope these tips will be useful to you as you explore and fall in love with the world.

 This article was written by Julie Renson, a Belgian entrepreneur currently living in Panama City.
 Follow her adventures on the appropriately-named BeYoa (Be your own adventure) and on Instagram.
-Club Elsewhere publishes travel and lifestyle design guides.
+Club Elsewhere is a portal for adventures in life design.
 Work with us here.